 Our largest raw material purchases are for resins (such as polypropylene and polyethylene), steel, aluminum and other oil and metal-based purchased components.
 Raw materials and other supplies used in our operations are normally available from a variety of competing suppliers.
-In addition to raw materials, we purchase a variety of components and finished products from low-cost sources in China, India, Mexico, South Korea and Vietnam.
+In addition to raw materials, we purchase a variety of components and finished products from sources in lower-cost countries.